investingknights/investingknights.github.io/_posts/2018-03-18-joining-the-warriers.md

 **A stock is part of a company that is used to signify the ownership of its holder (stockholder) in the company’s earnings and assets.**<br/>
 If the company grows, the stock price will grow too.<br/>
 If the company fails and files for bankruptcy, the stock price will crash.<br/>

 We can own a stock of a company just as we own the mobile/laptop/tablet on which you’re reading this except that **it’s only available on the Stock Exchange (A market where stocks are bought and sold) and you cannot buy it directly**.<br/>
 **You need a stock broker to buy stocks on your behalf**.
 This is not so in case of the bonds.<br/>

 Also, if the company goes into ground, the owners are not liable to payback any shareholder.
 Therefore, **stocks are riskier than bonds**.<br/>

-Having said that, you shouldn’t buy either of them without proper research.
+**Having said that, you shouldn’t buy either of them without proper research.**

+Want to buy your first stock?
+[Here's how to do it.](https://investingknights.com/2018/03/22/how-to-buy-stocks/)

 **Landing on your favourite company is just a lead to a story that is yet to be developed.**